 Vol. 0 No. 0 1983 13

 ous embedded systems.
 The RiteVM scheduler makes multitasking more user-friendly compared to the current mruby on TECS.
 Our experimental results show the advantages of the proposed framework.
-The Bluetooth loader can improve software development efficiency on mruby on TECS, and the RiteVM scheduler is effective in terms of execution time and ease of use compared to singletasking and co-routines.
+The Bluetooth loader can improve the software development efficiency of mruby on TECS, and the RiteVM scheduler is effective in terms of execution time and ease of use compared to singletasking and co-routines.
 In addition, synchronization of multiple RiteVM tasks is implemented in the proposed framework.

 The proposed framework is developed using CBD.
 In addition, the RiteVMs, RiteVM scheduler, and Eventflags are implemented as components; therefore, developers can add, remove, or reuse their functionalities easily as required.
 Moreover, developers can choose fair scheduling or fixed-priority scheduling because the RiteVM scheduler can be added and removed easily.
-For software developed with fixed-priority based scheduling, developers only have to remove the RiteVM scheduler.
-Note that our prototype system and the application programs used in the performance evaluation are all open-source and can be downloaded from our website [7].
+For software developed with fixed-priority-based scheduling, developers only have to remove the RiteVM scheduler.
+Note that our prototype system and the application programs used in the performance evaluation are all open source and can be downloaded from our website [7].

 In the future, CDL files for the RiteVM and mruby-TECS bridge will be generated automatically using a plugin, and developers will be able to transfer bytecodes using the ZMODEM protocol on the command line.
 Moreover, we will support mruby libraries as mrbgems, which is an mruby distribution packaging system.